MarkosKon/already-styled-components/README.md

 * height: string,
 * alignItems: string,
 * justifyContent: string,
-* gutters: bool (changes margin for Row component and padding for immediate child Column components),
+* gutters: bool (changes margin for Row component and padding for immediate child Column components.
+It's visible if you add a div with a background color inside a Column not if you use the Column directly.),
 * gutterSize: string,
+* margin: string (if you use the gutters property this will get overridden),
+* padding: string,
 * color: string,
 * bgColor: string
 ```